anthonygraca/leetcode/README.md

 #### Normal Usage
 Do the "cmake dance". \
-`mkdir build` to create a separate build folder to isolate generate cmake build files. \
+`mkdir build` to create a separate build folder to isolate generated cmake build files. \
 `cd build` to enter build folder. \
 `cmake ..` to tell cmake to look at the CMakeLists.txt at project root. \